nf-core/funcscan/paper/paper.md

     orcid: 0000-0002-4528-5877
     affiliation: "2, 3, 9, 10"
 affiliations:
   - name: Department of Paleobiotechnology, Leibniz Institute for Natural Product Research and Infection Biology Hans Knöll Institute, Germany
     index: 1
   - name: Department of Archaeogenetics, Max Planck Institute for Evolutionary Anthropology, Germany
     index: 2
   - name: Associated Research Group of Archaeogenetics, Leibniz Institute for Natural Product Research and Infection Biology Hans Knöll Institute, Germany
     index: 3
   - name: Quantitative Biology Center (QBiC), University of Tübingen, Germany
     index: 4
   - name: Institute for Globally Distributed Open Research and Education (IGDORE), Sweden
     index: 5
   - name: nf-core community members are available at acknowledgments.
     index: 6
   - name: M3 Research Center, Faculty of Medicine, University of Tübingen, Germany
     index: 7
   - name: Department of Computer Science, Institute for Bioinformatics and Medical Informatics (IBMI), University of Tübingen, Tübingen, Germany
     index: 8
   - name: Faculty of Biological Sciences, Friedrich-Schiller University Jena, Germany
     index: 9
   - name: Department of Anthropology, Harvard University, USA
     index: 10
   - name: Institute of Organic and Macromolecular Chemistry, Friedrich Schiller University Jena, Germany
     index: 11
 date: 14 April 2026
 bibliography: paper.bib
 ---

 # Summary

-Genome-mining of bacterial DNA fosters the discovery of antimicrobial resistance-related genes as well as genes required for the biosynthesis of low molecular weight natural products or specialized metabolites.
+Genome-mining of bacterial DNA fosters the discovery of antimicrobial resistance-related genes as well as genes required for the biosynthesis of low molecular weight natural products or specialised metabolites.
-However, current approaches to identify these functional genes remain inefficient due to heterogeneous computational platforms, accessibility, scalability, and inconsistent reporting of results of bioinformatic analysis tools.
+Despite the availability of many bioinformatic tools to identify such functional genes, screening of genomic features remains inefficient due to heterogeneous computational platforms, accessibility, scalability, and inconsistent reporting and formatting of the results.
-Here, we present nf-core/funcscan, an open source bioinformatics best-practice Nextflow pipeline for the screening of functional features from assembled contigs or genomes. nf-core/funcscan currently integrates 13 tools to simultaneously predict antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, and taxonomic classification from partial or full genomes.
+Here, we present nf-core/funcscan, an open source bioinformatics pipeline for the screening of microbial functional features from assembled contigs or genomes.
+The pipeline currently integrates 13 tools to simultaneously predict antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, and taxonomic classification from partial or full genomes.
+It also introduces standardised and aggregated output file reports across all tools, enabling the rapid evaluation, visualisation, and interpretation of results.
-It is straightforward to install, portable across platforms ranging from personal laptops to high-performance computing clusters, and fully reproducible via the use of software containers.
+Written in the Nextflow workflow language, it is straightforward to install, portable across platforms ranging from personal laptops to high-performance computing clusters, and fully reproducible via the use of software containers.
-Both command-line and graphical interfaces are supported. nf-core/funcscan also introduces standardized output formats, enabling the rapid evaluation, visualization, and interpretation of results.

 # Statement of need